March 6, 1928 – May 30, 2019

 Thank you for the music, Mr. Hall!

-A memorial celebration of Percy’s life and legacy is planned for August 17, 2019 at the Mansfield 1st Evangelical Presbyterian Church, 399 South Trimble Road, Mansfield at 2pm.
+A memorial celebration of Percy’s life and legacy was held on August 17, 2019 at the Mansfield 1st Evangelical Presbyterian Church, 399 South Trimble Road, Mansfield at 2pm.
+Click here for a streaming video of that service on YouTube.

 Other online memorabilia (listed chronologically):